 Legal and Professional Fees

-Your accountancy fee’s?
-They’re deductible.
-You can also claim for some of your course fees where the education is in relation to your property business.
-Even some of your solicitor, surveyor and estate agency fees can be deducted.
-You’ll have to be careful with these fees however as not all of them can be claimed.
-To be able to get an accurate understanding of what you can claim, you’ll have to talk to your assigned accountant and explain the circumstances of each cost in question.
+You can claim some course fees where the education relates to your property business.
+Even some of your accountant, solicitor, surveyor and estate agency fees can be deducted too.
+However, you will have to be careful with these fees as not all of them can be claimed.
+To get an accurate understanding of what you can claim, talk to your accountant and explain the circumstances of each cost in question.
 The last thing you need is a penalty from HMRC for getting it wrong.

-You may have heard of wear and tear allowance.
-That’s gone now.
-You can still claim the costs of replacing existing furniture, however.
+The ‘wear and tear’ allowance now no longer exists, but you can still claim the costs of replacing existing furniture, however.

-Before you even start trading in property, you are likely to incur some expenses to get going.
+Before you even start trading in property, you will likely incur some initial start-up costs.
 The pre-trading expenses that would be allowable after your business starts trading can be deducted.
 Unfortunately, improvements are not.
-It’s the repairs bringing everything up to working order that count.
-Your assigned accountant will be more than happy to go through your pre-trading expenses with you to determine what can and cannot be claimed.
+It is the repairs bringing everything up to working order that count.
+Your accountant will be more than happy to go through your pre-trading expenses with you to determine what can and cannot be claimed.

 Other allowable expenses

 Other extraneous expenses that can be claimed are as follows: